yury-dymov/sm-json-api-normalizer/json-api-normalizer-sm.md

  }
 ```

-It might seem that JSON API is too verbose compared to the traditional JSON, isn't it?
+It might seem that JSON API is too verbose when comparing it to traditional JSON, right?

 | Type | Raw (bytes) | Gzipped (bytes) |
 ------|:---------------:|:-----------:|
 | Typical JSON | 264 | 170 |
 | JSON API| 771 | 293 |

-The size difference in a raw format is very remarkable, but gzipped versions are much closer to each other.
+While the raw size difference might be remarkable, the gzipped sizes are much closer to each other.

 Keep in mind that it is also possible to develop a synthetic example, which will have a greater size in a Typical JSON format compared to the JSON API.
 Imagine dozens of blog posts, which share the same author.
 In a Typical JSON document, you will have to store Author object for each Post Object and in the JSON API format Author object will be stored only once.